iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > App worked well and I was able to get a phone call with a doctor in a few minutes.
 HOWEVER the phone call only lasted 3 minutes and the doctor was very rude.
 I wasn't even given the opportunity to share all my symptoms before he told me I should just go to urgent care.
 I was prescribed generic medicine for the flu.
 So that's good I guess but I wish I could have gotten a doctor that cared.
 Save your money and find a different virtual website or just go to urgent care.
 I'm dissapointed :(<br> :date: __2020-05-15 00:36:45__

-> I lose the provider more often with this app no matter the network I connect to.
-I have used the app and the site.
-It makes me not want to use it.<br> :date: __2020-05-05 17:22:45__

-> The app crashed on me while I was in line for an hour, twice!
-On a separate occasion, I finally got through to a doctor and he was rude, short and unhelpful.
-I was telling him about my symptoms and he was telling me that I don't know what I'm talking about.
-I don't think I will use this service again.<br> :date: __2020-04-12 20:30:33__

 #### 1-star reviews